 - E-mails, telephone calls, and walk-ins are other methods of registration.

 To register with this provider, book a private course, or inquire about any of the services available with this provider use the following contact information:

 - Email: [email protected]

 - Main Training Address: 301 – 1634 Harvey Ave, Kelowna, B.C.
 V1Y 6G2

-For more information or directions about the training centre check out the following Google Map.
+For more information or directions about the training center check out the following Google Map.